esborisova/SciVQA/README.md

 # Data

 The SciVQA is a corpus of chart images extrected from scientific publications in Computational Linguistics available in arXiv and ACL Anthology.
-SciVQA was constructed by merging the two existing datasets:
+SciVQA is a subset of the two existing datasets:
 * [ACL-Fig dataset](https://huggingface.co/datasets/citeseerx/ACL-fig)
 * [SciGraphQA dataset](https://huggingface.co/datasets/alexshengzhili/SciGraphQA-295K-train?row=0)